The 4 Levels Of Strategy: The Difference & How To Apply Them

 Employees who are given the opportunity to contribute to the strategy development are more likely to take ownership of its completion.

-💡 Pro Tip: If your organization only has one business unit, you don't need to worry about this strategy level—and can skip to the functional strategy level.
+💡 Pro Tip: If your organization has multiple business units, this strategy level becomes crucial.
+However, if you only have one business unit, you don't need to worry about this level and can skip to the functional strategy level.

 👉🏻 Grab your free business strategy template to follow a structured approach and create your business strategic plan.